Non-Banking Financial Companies | Types of NBFCs | Salient Features of NBFC Regulation

 Types of NBFCs:-

-1) Asset Finance Company is a company which is a financial institution carrying on as its principal business the financing of physical assets supporting productive/economic activity, such as automobiles, tractors, lathe machines, generator sets, earth moving and material handling equipment, moving on own power and general purpose industrial machines.
-Principal business for this purpose is defined as aggregate of financing real/physical assets supporting economic activity and income arising therefrom is not less than 60% of its total assets and total income respectively.
+1) Asset Finance Company is a company which is a financial institution carrying on as its principal business the financing of physical assets supporting productive/economic activity, such as automobiles, tractors, lathe machines, generator sets, earthmoving and material handling equipment, moving on own power and general purpose industrial machines.
+Principal business for this purpose is defined as aggregate financing real/physical assets supporting economic activity.
+Income arising from there is not less than 60% of its total assets and total income.

-2) Investment Company means any company which is a financial institution carrying on as its principal business the acquisition of securities.
+2) Investment Company means any company that is a financial institution carrying on as its principal business acquiring securities.

-3) Loan Company means any company which is a financial institution carrying on as its principal business the providing of finance whether by making loans or advances or otherwise for any activity other than its own but does not include an Asset Finance Company.
+3) Loan Company means any company that is a financial institution carrying on as its principal business providing finance whether by making loans or advances or otherwise for any activity other than its own but does not include an Asset Finance Company.

 4) Infrastructure Finance Company is a non-banking finance company

 a) which deploys at least 75 per cent of its total assets in infrastructure loans,

 b) has a minimum Net Owned Funds of `300 crore,

 c) has a minimum credit rating of 'A 'or equivalent,

 5) Systemically Important Core Investment Company(CIC-ND-SI) is an NBFC carrying on the business of acquisition of shares and securities which satisfies the following conditions:-

 a) it holds not less than 90% of its Total Assets in the form of investment in equity shares, preference shares, debt or loans in group companies;

 b) its investments in the equity shares (including instruments compulsorily convertible into equity shares within a period not exceeding 10 years from the date of issue) in group companies constitutes not less than 60% of its Total Assets;